Diogo2Analytics/StationaryDetector/README.md

 # Stationary Detector

-A computer vision system for analyzing pedestrian behavior and dwell patterns in urban environments.
+A computer vision multi-layer approach for analyzing pedestrian behavior and dwell patterns in urban environments.

 <div align="center">
   <img src="footage/complete_dashboard_20251002_090908.gif" alt="Complete Dashboard Overview" width="1000"/>
-  <p><em>Real-time analysis dashboard: comprehensive view of the detection system</em></p>
+  <p><em>Analysis dashboard showing the detection system</em></p>
 </div>

 ## Background

 This project emerged from urban analytics work conducted for BipZip Lisbon and EDP Move in Braga.
-The methodology focuses on analyzing mixed-use spaces where cars and pedestrians coexist - particularly around schools and transit areas - to identify where people congregate and spend the most time.
+The methodology focuses on analyzing mixed-use spaces where cars and pedestrians coexist - particularly around schools and transit areas - to identify where people spend the most time.
 Due to GDPR compliance requirements, we cannot store any video footage, only anonymized metadata values.
+Most work was done in public schools that lacked proper infrastructure.

+## Problem to solve

-The core research question is: **How to track where public space users occupy specific areas and measure their dwell time.** Understanding these patterns enables evidence-based urban interventions, such as converting parking spaces to seating areas, installing shade structures for parents waiting for children, or redesigning pedestrian infrastructure based on actual usage patterns.
+The problem we wanted to solve was: **How to identify areas of public space occupied by pedestrians and measure the time they remain stationary.** Understanding these patterns enables evidence-based urban interventions, such as converting parking spaces to seating areas, installing shade structures for parents waiting for children, or redesigning pedestrian infrastructure based on actual usage patterns.

 This repository contains the computer vision and analysis components.
 Environmental monitoring (air quality, humidity, temperature) was conducted separately and is not included here.